Top Best Mergers and Acquisitions (M&A) Books

 - The resource of Q&A format has seemed to be invaluable for people who have purchased this guide.

-- This book is a complete book on M&A. If you read only one book, make it this one; because once you read this, you don’t need to read any other book on mergers and acquisitions.
+- This book is a complete book on M & M&A. If you read only one book, make it this one; once you read this, you don’t need to read any other book on mergers and acquisitions.

-- It has also included several legal cases in regards to mergers and acquisitions deals.
+- It has also included several legal cases regarding mergers and acquisitions deals.

 #4 – Mergers, Acquisitions, and Corporate Restructurings (Wiley Corporate F&A)